lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_decision_making.md

 Level 1

 DMQ1 Describe a recent situation when you made an important decision.
 What resources did you use to help you make your decision?
-Probes: Were there any guidlines that you could follow?
+Probes: Were there any guidelines that you could follow?
 Did you consult anyone else?
 What factors did you consider?

 DMQ2 Tell me about a situation where you had difficulty making a decision.
 How did you make your decision?
 Probes: What did you consider?
 How did you choose between alternatives?
 What was the result.